Call for Abstracts

 PLEASE NOTE THIS SPECIFIC E-MAIL ADDRESS – DIFFERENT TO THE GENERAL CONFERENCE E-MAIL ADDRESS.

-- Tracking mode MUST be switched off to ensure that your abstract can be processed
+- Tracking mode MUST be switched off

 - Your abstract must not exceed 300 words including references but excluding the title, authors and affiliations

 - You need to clarify how you wish to present the abstract – ie as a poster, an oral presentation or either

 - Any potential conflict of interests must be declared

 - The author submitting the abstract is the Corresponding Author and this author’s contact details must be clearly given (tel, E-Mail).
 The name of the author (Presenting Author) presenting the paper or discussing the poster must be underlined

 - Your abstract should be structured according to the following format: